Geriatric Psychiatry

 Takeaway

 Getting older can come with many potential mental and physical health shifts and challenges, such as the development of depression or anxiety disorders.
 A geriatric psychiatrist specializes in guiding and treating elderly individuals as they experience these changes.
-They can offer various forms of talk and behavioral therapy, conduct medical tests, and prescribe medications to help patients live as healthily and happily as possible.
+They can offer various forms of talk and behavioral therapy, conduct medical tests, and prescribe medications to help individuals live as healthily and happily as possible.
+Consider seeking guidance from a therapist online or in your area for further support.

 For examples of questions that may be beneficial to explore in counseling, see below.